analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 Follow the MSDK [User Guide](../../../USERGUIDE.md) instructions to install the necessary tools and create a new project.
 Build and run the `BLE_periph` application for the appropriate target.

 ## Building
 Most of the source code will be built in a library that can be shared between applications.

-Build options will differ between applications that could require a re-build.
-Update settings in **project.mk** at the application layer to update the build options.

-**TRACE** options could require a re-build between applications.
-If the library is built with **TRACE=0** it will be optimized for code size and remove all of the trace messaging.
-Adjacent applications will still build and link with **TRACE=1**, but the trace messages will not be printed until the library is re-built.

-If the library is built with **TRACE=2** and adjacent applications build with **TRACE=0**, the messages will not be printed, but the text will remain in the code space until the library is rebuilt with the appropriate option.
+Different variants will be built based on settings in **project.mk**.

 ``` bash